 Orlando gunman Omar Mateen pledged allegiance to the so-called "Islamic State" in partial transcripts of phone calls released by the FBI.
 Mateen was behind the attack at the Pulse night club, which left 49 people dead.

-The FBI on Monday released a transcript of Orlando gunman Omar Mateen's 50-second phone call with a police dispatcher from inside the Pulse night club, where he went on a shooting spree with a semi-automatic weaponkilling 49 people
+The FBI on Monday released a transcript of Orlando gunman Omar Mateen's 50-second phone call with a police dispatcher from inside the Pulse night club, where he went on a shooting spree with a semi-automatic weapon killing 49 people and wounding dozens.

 The transcript was initially released with references to the so-called "Islamic State" and its leader Abu Bakr al-Baghdadi redacted.
 The FBI said it had redacted the calls out of sensitivity to the victims and to avoid spreading propaganda, but later backpedalled and released an unredacted transcript after criticism.

 According to a timeline released by the FBI, shots were first reported at 2:02 am local time on June 12.
 Orlando police arrived at the scene at 2:04 a.m., and four minutes later officers tried to enter the night club and engaged the shooter.
 Shortly after, a SWAT team arrived at the scene.

 Mateen called a 911 operator from inside the club at 2:35 a.m.

 The FBI released the following transcript of the 50-second call.

 Orlando Police Dispatcher (OD)